namu-sampath/project-01/README.md

 I also used [Figma's Iconify feature](https://www.figma.com/community/plugin/735098390272716381/Iconify) to add an artistic perspective to one of my bar charts - referring to my streaming platform breakdown.

+## New skills and approaches
+I am brand new to coding, Github, making data visualizations, and HTML/CSS.
+So really, this whole project was a learning curve for me.
+My favorite thing we've learned so far (in terms of coding), is pandas.
+I feel like it has really helped me see that data does not have to be so scary to understand.
+Sure, overwhelming at times, but nothing I can't handle.

+*Coding*
+Using Jupyter Notebooks also made using pandas easier for me to understand visually because it was simpler to follow.

+*Visualizations*
+As I mentioned before, I used both Datawrapper and Figma to visualize my data.
+This was, by far, the most creative side of my project, I am glad I was able to see a sketch I had in my head of a prototype for the visualizations become reality on my webpage.

+*Webpage*
+Unlike my approach to my data, I built my ```index.html``` on VS Code.
+I copied styles from previous Lede students and organized the page using my own stylistic choices.
+I played around a lot with CSS to find what worked best for me.

+## Newer skills and approaches
+If I had known how to change the background color of my webpage, I would've liked it to be a different color other than white.
+I think I also would have wanted to make my data interactive somehow, so that if someone were viewing my data in the future, they could put in a show that they really liked and see how it fared compared to my ratings as well as other viewers.

 ## What would I do differently next time?
 If given more time to pursue this project, I would've reached out to each of the streaming platforms to request viewers' TV watching information as it related to my analysis.
 I would have also tried to delve into imdB's and Letterbox'd's APIs to take a look at whether my reviews reflect those of a greater audience.